embodied-dexterity/edg-sounds-tensorflow/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development.
+These instructions will help you download all necessary software and files to start running the python template on your local machine for development.

 ### Installations